Consumer Protection

 “I am disappointed that the House of Representatives passed a stand-alone ‘Fast Track’ bill this afternoon.
 If the Senate passes a similar stand-alone measure, TPA will be used to rush through the highly-flawed Trans-Pacific Partnership (TPP) agreement.

 "Early this month the Office of Personnel Management reported that hackers have accessed the Social Security numbers and personnel data of millions of federal employees.
 If you were impacted you should get a letter or an email -- in fact, you may have already gotten one.
 Click here to view a special website OPM has set up for those who have been impacted and click here to read a statement by OPM on this breach.
-In addition, late last month, reports emerged that hackers gained access to past tax returns of more than 100,000 people.

 Washington, DC– Rep. Jan Schakowsky issued the following statement after the Senate trade agreement package failed to pass the House of Representatives: